KAMALESHNITHYA/LU-Decomposition/README.md

 ```
 (ii) To find the LU Decomposition of a matrix
 ```
-Program to find L and U matrix using LU decomposition.
+Program to solve a matrix using LU decomposition.
 Developed by: KAMALESH R
 RegisterNumber: 212223230094
 import numpy as np